jEnbuska/react-proxy-state/README.md

 Context state should be an object, and it should be kept normalized.

 ### 2. Map context state to props
-Though context state can be manually be subscribed from context, but Components should be defined by creating a higher-order component using 'mapContextToProps', that subscribes the context state changes on behave of the actual component.
+Though context state can be manually be subscribed from context, Components should be defined by creating a higher-order component using 'mapContextToProps', that subscribes the context state changes on behave of the actual component.
 The actual Component will get the context state as properties.
 ```
 import {mapContextToProps} from 'react-proxy-state';